Skip to content

 1. Gilda

 The first pintxo in history, the classic Gilda still takes pride of place in many Basque bars.
 The “gilda” was invented in San Sebastian as a tribute to Hollywood legend Rita Hayworth, who starred as the ultimate femme fatale in the movie entitled Gilda, and this pickled pintxo was described as being green, salty and hot in her honor.
 This sassy snack consists of a spicy-sweet guindilla pepper, a salty Cantabrian anchovy fillet, a juicy manzanilla olive, and pickled green peppers on a skewer.
+The Gilda is a classic anchovy pintxo, celebrated as a must-try dish that showcases the freshness and cultural significance of anchovies in Basque cuisine.
 Three perfect bar snacks on a stick!

 Gilda, the most popular pintxo in San Sebastian, The Valfers